lightward/mechanic-tasks/docs/auto-tag-customers-that-accept-marketing/README.md

 Tags: Auto-Tag, Customers, Marketing

 Use this task to auto-tag customers whose marketing preferences have been updated, adding a tag for those that do accept marketing and removing it from customers who do not.
 Optionally, choose whether to limit tags to customers who have single or confirmed opt-in levels.
+Run this task manually to scan all customers at once.

 * View in the task library: [usemechanic.com/task/auto-tag-customers-that-accept-marketing](https://usemechanic.com/task/auto-tag-customers-that-accept-marketing)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-customers-that-accept-marketing.json)